 1:1 Conversion Ratio

-Conversion ratio on a landing page can be defined as the number of places to click compared to the number of conversion goals.
+Conversion ratio on a landing page is the number of places to click compared to the number of conversion goals.
 Ideally, the ratio is 1:1, meaning there’s only one place to click on your landing page: the link that accomplishes your conversion goal.

 On the majority of landing pages, that link is a call-to-action button.